-Well its nearly Halloween, with most of us either having parties or going Trick or Treating we decided to share with you three Halloween themed recipes.
+Well its nearly Halloween, with most of us either having parties or going Trick or Treating we decided to share with you three Spooky Halloween Treats recipes.
 The first recipe is inspired by everyones all time favourite treat at Halloween…..Toffee Apples!

 400g Light Brown Sugar